carolineb22/1800_202410_BBY08/README.md

 ```
  Top level of project folder:
 ├── .gitignore               # Git ignore file
-├── index.html               # landing HTML file, this is what users see when you come to url
+├── index.html               # landing HTML file, this is what users
+├── journey.html             # language journey page, this is where users work on their laguage learning!
+├── login.html               # where users will login
+├── main.html                # this is the main page users will see once logged in
+├── register.html            # this is the page where new users will register
 └── README.md

 It has the following subfolders and files:
 ├── .git                     # Folder for git repo
 ├── images                   # Folder for images
-    /blah.jpg                # Acknowledge source
+    /background.png          # Art by Caroline
+    /bubble.png              # Art by Caroline
+    /TempLogoTurtle.png      # Temp logo
 ├── scripts                  # Folder for scripts
+    /authentication.js       # firebase code
+    /Popups.js               # code for popups in the journey page
-    /blah.js                 #
+    /script.js               #
 ├── styles                   # Folder for styles
-    /blah.css                #
+    /journeyStyle.css        # style sheet for journey page
+    /style.css               # main style sheet